kubermatic/docs/content/kubermatic/v2.23/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 Please refer to the [architecture]({{< ref "../../../architecture/" >}}) diagrams for more information about the cluster relationships.

-## Terminology

-In this chapter, you will find the following KKP-specific terms:

-* **Master Cluster** -- A Kubernetes cluster which is responsible for storing central information about users, projects and SSH keys.
-It hosts the KKP master components and might also act as a seed cluster.
-* **Seed Cluster** -- A Kubernetes cluster which is responsible for hosting the control plane components (kube-apiserver, kube-scheduler, kube-controller-manager, etcd and more) of a User Cluster.
-* **User Cluster** -- A Kubernetes cluster created and managed by KKP, hosting applications managed by users.

 ## Overview

 The setup procedure for seed clusters happens in multiple stages: